jdoleary/Eden/tasks/CurrentTasks.md

 - Bug: ignoreDirs does fuzzy matching but should be exact, see tests in os.ts

 ## Enhancements
+- CLI should only overwrite, never delete the outDir contents
 - Prevent page centering from jumping around when pages switch to scrollbar present/not present
 - Custom index page
 ## Tech Debt